How Does Accident Compensation Work In Texas?

 Texas has one of the highest rates of car accidents in the country, and there's no way to tell when you could become part of that statistic.
 The second after impact is when the complicated process of pursuing compensation begins, and that process can leave you feeling confused and alone.
 There are too many phone calls to be made, a mountain of paperwork to spend days sifting through, all while you're trying to recuperate physically and mentally.

-The legal team of Chad Jones Law, P.C has spent over 17 years fighting for justice on behalf of the injured in central Texas, helping the victims of car wrecks get the compensation they're entitled to.
-Medical bills, lost wages and time from work, auto repair bills-the financial aftermath of a wreck is overwhelming to deal with.
+The legal team of Chad Jones Law, P.C has spent over 20 years fighting for justice on behalf of the injured in Texas, helping the victims of car wrecks demand the compensation they rightfully deserve.
+Medical bills, lost wages and time from work, car repair bills-the financial aftermath of a wreck is overwhelming to deal with.
 Here are some basic things to know to help you find your way through the process of accident compensation.

 Texas is a "Modified Comparative Fault" State